vamseeachanta/pyproject-starter/.vscode/GITBASH_SETUP.md

 # Git Bash Integration with VS Code

-This document explains how to use Git Bash with VS Code in the py-package-template project.
+This document explains how to use Git Bash with VS Code in the pyproject-starter project.

 ## What Was Configured